HazeSystem/lojban-made-easy/pages/books/learn-lojban.md

 >**ro bu'a zo'u ga nai le'e mlatu cu bu'a gi la .dinas. bu'a**
 >>_For every possible relation or property: if cats have it then Dinah has it too._ (Thus we assume Dinah is a cat.)

 The reasoning behind these variable verbs is hidden in formal logic.
-Needless to say, they are rearely used in speech but here is one possible example:
+Needless to say, they are rarely used in speech but here is one possible example:

 su'o bu'a zo'u ge ge da na bu'a gi su'o da su'o de zo'u ge da .e de bu'a gi da manci de gi ro da ro de zo'u da bu'a .ije da manci de .inaja de bu'a
 - fix the sentence -->